CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 The statutory and contractual requirements relevant to the individual areas of the institution SHOULD be worked out in a structured overview.
 The documentation MUST be kept up to date.
 The requirements identified as security-relevant MUST be incorporated in the planning and design of business processes, applications and IT systems, or in the procurement of new components.

-#### ORP.5.A2 Compliance with legal frameworks [Supervisors, Head of Organization, Institution Management]
+#### ORP.5.A2 Observance of legal framework conditions [Supervisors, Head of Organization, Institution Management]

 Managers who have the legal responsibility for the local institution MUST ensure compliance with legal requirements.
 The responsibilities and responsibilities for compliance with legal requirements MUST be defined.